 Other people can be happy and successful--which makes you jealous--but you are not deserving or capable of creating happiness in your life.

 Individuals with this issue never seem to live up to their potential, and usually have trouble accepting compliments.
-When someone says something nice about them, they immediately think it's not sincere, and/or the person just wants something.
-Even in their own words and thoughts, self-sabotaging men and women put themselves down and diminish their accomplishments.
+When someone says something nice to you, do you immediately think it's not sincere, and/or the person just wants something?
+Even in your words and thoughts, do you put yourself down and diminish your accomplishments?